 Importance of Bank Reconciliation Statement

-- Reach at a amend cash balance: With the help of Bank reconciliation statement, we arrive at the balance that should display in the balance sheet at the end of the year.
+4. Reach at an amend cash balance: With the help of Bank reconciliation statement, we arrive at the balance that should display in the balance sheet at the end of the year.
+We consider all the errors, income and expenses and pass necessary entries in the cash book and arrive at the correct bank balance.

-Bank Reconciliation Statement is a statement, not an account and prepared by the account holder identifying the cause of difference between the bank balance as per cash book and that shown in passbook on a particular date.
+Bank reconciliation statement is a statement prepared by the firm for identifying the cause of difference between the bank balance as per cash book and that shown in passbook on a particular date.